Lusengeri/lite-server/README.md

 # lite-server
-A simple webserver that serves static and dynamic web content; ideal for use as a local test server during development.
+'lite-server' is a simple webserver that demonstrates how static and dynamic web content is served. 'lite-server' is an ideal aid to computing students who seek understanding on how the world wide web (WWW) works.
+The minimal features clearly demonstrate how HTTP requests are handled as well as how SSL (Secure Sockets Layer) works.